MLGideon/CadetX-warehouse-Analytics/README.md

 Build an interactive powerBI Dashboard

 # Weekly Progress
-## Week 01 - Data foundation nd understanding
+## Week 01 - Data foundation and understanding

-Status: Completed
+### Status: completed
-Week 01 focused on establishing the data foundation for the project.
+#####Week 01 -focused on establishing the foundation through data cleaning, data profiling and integration for the project.

+###Findings
+#### No duplicates and Selected the appropriate data type for each columns of all the datasets.